cyo-the-vile/Mega-CD-QSB/README.md

 # MCD-Optical-Drive-Emulator-QSB
-Flex PCB for installing ODE prototype inside a retro console, the Sega CD model 1
+Flex PCB for installing ODE prototype inside a retro console, the Sega CD model 1.
+It will mostly be used to analyze BUS traffic so an MCU, SoC or FPGA can mimic the CD rom DSP, MCU and i2s BUS while loading software from a FAT32 SD card.

 This is a 25 pin Flex PCB for installing a future optical drive emulator into the Mega CD model 1 console.